zackjtl/Ext3Format/README.md

 # Ext3Format
-The test project in /test is now available for c++ builder only.
+1. The files in /test is the self-test program of this project, is now available with c++ builder only.